-- A number of representations express concern at the support given through planning policy and Government Planning Guidance to the use of wind technology contending that it offers broad support to an inefficient technology which relies on the extensive use of natural resources through the production and construction process and relies on extensive public subsidy whilst delivering minimal climate change benefits. - 192 Whilst these concerns are noted it must be acknowledged that Planning Policy does provide support for appropriately sited and designed wind farm development.
+- A number of representations express concern at the support given through planning policy and Government Planning Guidance to the use of wind technology contending that it offers broad support to an inefficient technology which relies on the extensive use of natural resources through the production and construction process and relies on extensive public subsidy whilst delivering minimal climate change benefits. - Whilst these concerns are noted it must be acknowledged that Planning Policy does provide support for appropriately sited and designed wind farm development.
 In those locations where landscape and visual concerns are raised it will be appropriate for any decision maker to have regard to the amount of energy contribution to be delivered by a proposal and the extent to which that will contribute to Scottish Government commitment to generating an equivalent of 100% of electricity demand from renewable sources by 2020, along with at least 11% renewable heat.
-This material planning consideration can be weighed in the balance with all other material planning issues.
+This material planning consideration can be weighed in the balance with all other material planning issues. - In this case it is concluded that the balance lies in favour of Refusal of the wind turbine proposals for Frandy Hill for landscape and visual impact reasons.